Estate Debt Settlement Attorneys in Northern Virginia

 The trusts and estates lawyers of northern Virginia’s Hale Ball Carlson Baumgartner Murphy, PLC represent executors and other personal representatives in settling debts with creditors.
 Before an estate’s assets can be distributed to the intended beneficiaries, all creditors who have a claim against the estate must be heard and then claims settled.
 Our estate lawyers guide personal representatives through the process of evaluating and, when necessary, disputing questionable claims from creditors.
-If you are administering an estate in Northern Virginia, contact our office to schedule a consultation.
-If you need assistance with the probate process in Virginia, contact our office to schedule an initial consultation.
+If you need assistance with administering an estate or the probate process in Virginia, contact our office to schedule an initial consultation.

 Probate and Debt Settlement in Virginia